Robert McNamara as Secretary of Defense: Cancellation and early retirement of bombers

-Program consolidation
+Program consolidations

 One major hallmark of McNamara's cost reductions was the consolidation of programs from different services, most visibly in small arms and aircraft acquisition, believing that the redundancy created waste and unnecessary spending.

 McNamara's actions in mandating a premature across-the-board adoption of the untested M16 rifle proved catastrophic when the weapons began to fail in combat, though later congressional investigations revealed the causes of these failures as negligence and borderline sabotage on behalf of the Army ordnance corps' officers.